-The Kansas City Zoo currently houses six California sea lions living in our sea lion exhibit.
-Of our six sea lions, four are rescues, who were once stranded in the wild and deemed non-releasable.
-The Marine Mammal and Pinniped Rescue project helps to support the conservation of wild populations of marine mammals, including California Sea lions, through rescue and rehabilitation, research and education.
-This project led by Shows Team Keeper Bridget Cronin is in partnership with the Marine Mammal Center.
+The Kansas City Zoo currently houses four California sea lions living in our sea lion exhibit.
+Of our four sea lions, 3 are rescues, who were once stranded in the wild and deemed non-releasable.
+The Marine Mammal and Pinniped Rescue project helps to support the conservation of wild populations of marine mammals, including California Sea lions, through rescue and rehabilitation, research, and education.
+This project is in partnership with the Marine Mammal Center.

 To learn more about the Marine Mammal Center, visit their website at http://www.marinemammalcenter.org/